ttttcrngyblflpp/boreader/README.md

 This project takes in a build order and reads it using text-to-speech based on the timestamps included in the build order itself.
-Each line of the build order must be a timestamp in the form `M?M:SS`.
+Each line of the build order must be a timestamp in the form `M?M:SS` and some text describing the build order item, separated by any amount of whitespace.

 This does not work without timestamps.